-The Waste Strategy 2007 provides aframework for reducing waste generation and improving the efficient use of resources, and retains targets identified in Waste Strategy 2003.
-The strategy proposes priority areas and actions to guide the work of all key groups in NSW in contributing to the minimisation of environmental harm from waste disposal and through the conservation and efficient use of resources.
+The Waste Strategy 2007 provides an essential framework for reducing waste generation and improving the efficient use of resources and retains the current targets identified in Waste Strategy 2003.
+The strategy proposes priority areas and actions to guide the work of all key groups in NSW in contributing to the minimisation of environmental harm from waste disposal and through the conservation and efficient use of our resources.

-The Waste Strategy 2003 identified waste avoidance and resource recovery goals and targets in four key result areas.
+Waste Strategy 2003 identified waste avoidance and resource recovery goals and targets in four key result areas.
 These are retained in the 2007 Strategy and are: